mfiari/asm/wp-content/plugins/custom-facebook-feed/README.txt

 9. It's super easy to display your Facebook feed in any page or post

 == Changelog ==

+= 2.6.2 =
+* Fix: Replaced all HTTP links with HTTPS
+* Fix: Fixed a rare issue which affected the layout of other Facebook widgets
+* Fix: Automatically remove slashes at the end of the Page ID as it caused an error
+* Fix: The API response test in the System Info now only tests with your token if you have the "Use my own Access Token" setting enabled
+* Fix: Fixed an issue which caused an occasional API rate limit error

 = 2.6.1 =
 * Fix: Removed an unnecessary API call